-If the Fund or sub-fund assets are invested in target funds, a double cost may be incurred for the performance of the Fund or sub-fund, especially as both the target fund and the Salm fund or sub-funds are subject to costs and expenses as defined in Article 10 of the Management Regulations.
-The management fees of the target funds in which the Fund is permitted to invest may amount to up to 3.00% p.a.
+If the Fund or sub-fund assets are invested in target funds, a double cost may be incurred for the performance of the Fund or sub-fund, especially as both the target fund and the Salm fund or sub-funds are subject to costs and expenses as defined in Article 11 of the Management Regulations.

-If the Berenberg fund or sub-funds purchase units in other UCITS and/or other UCIs which are managed directly or indirectly by the same Management Company or another company with which the Management Company is affiliated via shared management or control or by a considerable direct or indirect investment, then the Management Company or other company may not charge any fees for subscription or repurchase of units in other UCITS and/or other UCIs by the Berenberg fund in the form of sales charges or redemption fees.
-If a sub-fund purchases units in another subfund of this Fund as target fund, the Management Company is not entitled to charge fees for subscription or repurchase of units in the target sub-fund by the sub-fund nor may it charge a management fee at the level of the acquiring sub-fund or of the target sub-fund.
+If the Salm fund or sub-funds purchase units in other UCITS and/or other UCIs which are managed directly or indirectly by the same Management Company or another company with which the Management Company is affiliated via shared management or control or by a considerable direct or indirect investment, then the Management Company or other company may not charge any fees for subscription or repurchase of units in other UCITS and/or other UCIs by the Salm fund in the form of front-end loads or redemption fees.
+If a sub-fund purchases units in another sub-fund of this Fund as target fund, the Management Company is not entitled to charge fees for subscription or repurchase of units in the target sub-fund by the sub-fund nor may it charge a management fee at the level of the acquiring sub-fund or of the target sub-fund.